A Perfectly Truthful Calibration Measure: Introduction

-Applying a truthful error metric alone does not solve our problem.
-A calibration measure should, at a minimum, be able to distinguish calibrated predictors from miscalibrated ones given a sufficiently large sample.
-That is, it should satisfy basic properties, termed completeness and soundness (\Cref{def:consistent,def:sound}), requiring vanishing error when a predictor is calibrated (completeness) and non-vanishing error when a predictor is miscalibrated (soundness) as the sample size increases.
-Observed by \citet{haghtalab2024truthfulness}, some error metrics, such as the well-known squared error $\frac{1}{T}\sum_t (\report_t - \state_t)^2$, are truthful but far from being a complete and sound calibration measure.
+The two minimum requirements of a calibration measure are \emph{completeness} and \emph{soundness}.
+A calibration measure should be able to distinguish calibrated predictors from miscalibrated ones given a sufficiently large sample.
+Completeness requires vanishing error when a predictor is calibrated (\Cref{def:consistent}), and soundness requires non-vanishing error when a predictor is miscalibrated as the sample size increases (\Cref{def:sound}). \citet{haghtalab2024truthfulness} point out that some error metrics, such as the well-known squared error $\frac{1}{T}\sum_t (\report_t - \state_t)^2$, are truthful but far from being a complete and sound calibration measure.
+The squared error of a calibrated predictor may not vanish as the sample size $T$ increases.

-As our main result, we construct a perfectly truthful, complete and sound calibration measure in the batch setting.
-Notably, our calibration measure provides a stronger \textit{rank-preserving} guarantee than perfect truthfulness: the expected error over samples is the same as the idealized calibration error on the unknown true underlying distribution, up to a constant term independent of the predictor.
-In particular, it correctly ranks all calibrated predictors (not just the truthful one) with the same lowest expected error.

-Moreover, we show that our calibration measure maintains and even improves other desiderata in the recent research on constructing good calibration measures beyond completeness, soundness, and truthfulness: consistency (\citealp{utc}), continuity, low sample complexity, and high computational efficiency.
-Our calibration measure satisfies consistency in \citealp{utc}, requiring it to be polynomially related to the Distance to Calibration, defined as the $\ell_1$ distance to the closest calibrated predictor.
-Our measure is continuous as a function of the predictions.
-It has the same low sample complexity $O(1/\varepsilon^2)$ for estimation as the smooth calibration error.
-It has a very simple definition, making it more efficient to compute than existing continuous measures such as the smooth calibration error and the Distance to Calibration, achieving improved running time and simplicity for the calibraition testing problem studied by \cite{hutesting}.
-In summary, our construction achieves the best of all worlds while strictly improving many desired properties (e.g.\ truthfulness, computational efficiency, and simplicity).
+Our main result shows that truthfulness can be achieved via surprisingly simple constructions in the batch setting, while preserving the completeness and soundness of existing calibration measures.